Elwick Racecourse

-Elwick Racecourse (currently also known by its sponsored name of Ladbrokes Park Elwick) is a Thoroughbred horse-racing venue located on Goodwood Road within Glenorchy, Tasmania, Australia.
-It is located in close proximity to the Brooker Highway, Hobart Showground, Derwent Entertainment Centre, Glenorchy Art and Sculpture Park and the River Derwent.
-The Racecourse has a picturesque outlook across the river, as well as being dominated by views of kunanyi / Mount Wellington.
-Elwick features at least 110 race meetings and 210 trial days a year, but is most well known for hosting the Hobart Cup.
+Elwick Racecourse, known for naming rights reasons as Ladbrokes Park Elwick, is a thoroughbred horse-racing venue located on Goodwood Road, Glenorchy, Tasmania, Australia.
+It is located in close proximity to the Brooker Highway, Hobart Showground, Derwent Entertainment Centre, Glenorchy Art & Sculpture Park and the River Derwent.
+The racecourse has a picturesque outlook across the river, as well as being dominated by views of Mount Wellington.
+It features at least 110 race meetings and 210 trial days a year, but is most well known for hosting the Hobart Cup.

 Design

-Ladbrokes Park Elwick is an approximately egg shaped anti-clockwise circuit with four straight starting lengths, and seven starting positions.
+Elwick Racecourse is an approximately egg shaped anti-clockwise circuit with four straight starting lengths, and seven starting positions.
 These are located at 800m, 1000m, 1200m, 1600m, 2200m, and 2400m.
 The 2200m start is to the left of the pavilion, meaning the horses pass the crowd at the beginning of the race, and is the start position for the Hobart Cup.